-2. Early filers can protect their refunds from identity thieves.
+3. Early filers can protect their refunds from identity thieves.

+Filing early may not completely eliminate the threat of identity theft, but it can protect your refund.
 If thieves file a return using your Social Security number before you do, the IRS will kick out your return since their records show you’ve already been paid.
 It can take months to clear up the mess with the IRS and finally receive your refund.

 4. Early filers with a tax bill have time to make a plan.

 When you’re facing an income tax bill instead of a refund, it’s natural to put off filing as long as possible.
-But if you go ahead and fill out your tax forms and file, you’ll know exactly how much you have to pay—and you won’t have to pay in full until the April filing deadline.
+But if you go ahead and fill out your tax forms and file them, you’ll know exactly how much you have to pay—and you won’t have to pay in full until the April filing deadline.

 5. Early filers face less competition for access to their tax professional.

-On top of that, most tax pros will charge more to complete your taxes as the filing deadline approaches.
+On top of that, some tax pros will charge more to complete your taxes as the filing deadline approaches.
 The best way to avoid all that hassle is to get an appointment with your advisor as soon as possible.

+Don’t have a tax pro or want to work with a new one this year?
 We can put you in touch with a tax advisor Dave recommends in your area today!